energyPATHWAYS/EnergyPATHWAYS/model_building_tools/aggregate_results/README.txt

 This script will combine CSV outputs from different EnergyPATHWAYS runs

 Instructions:
-(1) Put results from different runs in a folder called "inputs".
+(1) Put results from different runs in a folder called "separate".
 Each set of results should be in a separate folder.
 For example:
-	/aggregate results/inputs/run1/**bunch of sub folders and CSVs** /aggregate results/inputs/run2/**bunch of sub folders and CSVs** (2) Run the script
+	/aggregate results/separate/run1/**bunch of sub folders and CSVs** /aggregate results/separate/run2/**bunch of sub folders and CSVs** (2) Run the script

 Notes: